countermeasure/entomb/README.rst

 Releasing
 ---------

 #.
+Ensure the changelog includes everything to go in the release and is
+   committed.

+#.
 Ensure everything to go in the release is committed.

 #.
 Increment the version in ``setup.py``.

+#.
+Shift everything in the **Unreleased** section of the changelog to a new
+   section named with the new version number and the current date.

 #.
 Ensure CI runs without warnings or errors::